Table of Contents

 There are many negative beliefs about money.
 Some include believing only rich people should invest their funds and that a person doesn’t need to think about retirement saving when they are young.
 These misconceptions can keep people from reaching their financial goals.

-To change your beliefs about money, it can help to broaden your perspective.
+Often, the simple first step to fix your money mindset is to think about and recognize your attitudes.
 Do online research about money management and talk to friends whose money management you respect.
 Look at the interest rates on your credit card and student loans, try budgeting apps, and take other small steps that begin to put you in the driver’s seat financially rather than believing prevailing wisdom.

 Photo credit: iStock/baona